matthewsullivan-wf/slate/helm/cerebral-docs/README.md

 autoscaling.maxReplicas | The maximum number of replicas when autoscaling | `10`
 autoscaling.metrics | List of metrics to scale on | `[]`
 ingress.clusterDomain | The base domain of the cluster the chart is being deployed to | Value should be supplied at runtime.
-Ex: `wk-dev.wdesk.org` environment.MSG_URL | URL for NATS hosts | `tls://nats-nats.workiva.svc.cluster.local:4222` environment.MSG_CA_CERT | NATS client certificate authority | `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`
-secrets.TRACE_SAMPLING | TODO | Value should be supplied at runtime resources.limits.cpu | CPU limit for pod | `0.25`
-resources.limits.memory | Memory limit for pod | `512Mi`
+Ex: `wk-dev.wdesk.org` environment.TRACE_SAMPLING | TODO | Value should be supplied at runtime resources.limits.cpu | CPU limit for pod | `0.25` resources.limits.memory | Memory limit for pod | `512Mi`
 resources.requests.cpu | Requested CPU for pod | `0.25`